Center for the Book: Engelhard Lectures

+The lectures were funded by a gift from Mrs. Charles Engelhard, Jr.

 Letters About Literature

 Letters About Literature was a national contest created by the Center for the Book that encouraged literacy in grades 4–12.
 The contest asked students to read a work of either prose or poetry and write to its author (living or dead), explaining how what they read affected them.
 Contestants competed in one of three age groups: Level I: grades 4–6; Level II: grades 7–8; Level III: grades 9–12.
 Letters were initially screened through two rounds of judges, who were individuals with knowledge of children’s literature.
 The best letters moved on to state competitions, and those winners moved on to a national competition hosted by the Library of Congress.
 Judging began in March for state competitions, and national winners were announced in May.
 The final competition was held during the 2018/19 school year.

 River of Words

 The Center for the Book and St. Mary's College Center for Environmental Literacy partner in presenting River of Words, the largest youth poetry and art competition in the world.
 Founded in 1995 under former Poet Laureate Robert Hass, the contest is free to all contestants.
 The contest asks students ages 5–19 to examine a watershed in their environment and reflect on what it means to them.
 They must then express their reflection through poetry or art.
 In 2011 the Center for the Book co-sponsored a concert in which acclaimed composer Libby Larsen set some of the winning poems to music.
 Every year the contest receives tens of thousands of submissions.
 The contest is particularly popular with Scout troops and other organizations with an emphasis on the outdoors.